 - get a press release sent out for a new initiative my department has created?

-Send all available details about your event/initiative to Daphne Larkin.
+Send all available details about your event/initiative to the Director of Media Relations and Community Affairs.
 Include the basic information, such as who/what/where, and include an accompanying photo or headshot if applicable.
-If you need assistance writing the release, be sure to contact Daphne with as much lead time as possible so that she can advise you.
+If you need assistance writing the release, be sure to let us know with as much lead time as possible so that we can advise you.

 - get media coverage of an event?

-Contact Daphne as early as possible in the planning stages of your event.
-She can assist you in identifying a media outreach strategy, and help you determine your message and “pitch” your event to local media.
+Contact us as early as possible in the planning stages of your event.
+We can assist you in identifying a media outreach strategy, and help you determine your message and “pitch” your event to local media.
 Remember, you will need to demonstrate to journalists why your event is news.